DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 ## Initializing asynchronously

 If your app includes a lot of animations when it starts, running code during these animations might delay them on some devices.
-To delay the Datadog React Native SDK for RUM asynchronously, set the `initializationMode` to `InitializationMode.ASYNC` in your configuration:
+To delay the Datadog React Native SDK for RUM to run after all current animations are started, set the `initializationMode` to `InitializationMode.ASYNC` in your configuration:

 ```js
 import {